 NFTs can only have one legal owner and are secured by the Ethereum Blockchain, i.e. ownership records cannot be modified.
 An art collector, Pablo Rodriguez Fraile, bought a 10 seconds video clip by an artist for $67,000 (approx. Rs.50 lakh in Indian rupees) and sold it for $6.6 million (approximately Rs.48 crore).

 Jack Dorsey, founder of Twitter sold his first-ever tweet 15 years ago through NFT.
 NFTs can be various digital forms like drawings, videos, GIFs, music, a game, any art, etc. However, currently, In India, the popularity of these tokens has gained to sell digital art using blockchain technology.
 You can copy the file as many times as you want, including the digital art, through NFT.
-However, NFTs are mainly designed to give the ownership of such digital art, whereas the artist can retain the copyright with himself but sell its ownership to another person.
+However, NFTs are mainly designed to give the ownership of such digital art, whereas the artist can retain the copyright by himself but sell its ownership to another person.

 Every NFT is a unique token on the blockchain network.
 NFT could be one unique piece without any copies, whereas it could also be a trading card with hundreds of copies of the same artwork.
 NFTs can have only one owner.
 This ownership is managed by using a unique ID and metadata that is unique to a particular NFT.
 NFTs are executed through smart contracts, which assign ownership and transferability of the NFT.